Dart-Code/Website/_docs/settings.md

 ## dart.checkForSdkUpdates `true`

 Whether to check you are using the latest version of the Dart SDK at startup.

-## dart.debugSdkLibraries `false`

-Whether SDK libraries should be marked as debuggable.

-## dart.debugExternalLibraries `false`

-Whether libraries should be marked as debuggable.

-## dart.flutterHotReloadOnSave `true`

-Whether to automatically send a 'hot reload' request during a Flutter debug session when saving files.

-## dart.flutterSdkPath

-Override the detected Flutter SDK to allow you to run from another location.

 ## dart.insertArgumentPlaceholders `true`